knipknap/better-tool-library/README.md

 # Better Tool Library (BTL)

-Better Tool Library (BTL) is a FreeCAD addon (plugin).
+Better Tool Library (BTL) is a FreeCAD addon (plugin) that replaces the built-in tool library.
 It also provides a standalone tool if you want to use your library outside of FreeCAD.

 ## Feature Comparison